 Place the raw chicken breast, diced tomatoes, chicken broth, Italian sesoning, and salt into the pot.
 Secure the lid, and select manual.
 Cook on high pressure for 15 minutes, then use a quick release.

-Once steam is completely released, remove the lid and stir in the coconut milk.
+Once steam is completely released, remove the lid and stir in the coconut milk and spinach.
 Serve hot, top with bacon and fresh basil.

 *If not following a dairy-free diet, you can also use half and half or cream cheese.